Onwuagba/Onwuagba/README.md

 - 👋 Hi, I’m @Onwuagba
 - 👀 Passionate about software development, QA and digital marketing
-- 🌱 Actively developing REST and GraphQL APIs using Python and Go (absolute beginner)
+- 🌱 Actively developing REST APIs using Python and Go (absolute beginner)
 - 💞️ I’m looking to collaborate on challenging projects
 - 📫 How to reach me - onwuagbakenenna[at]gmail[dot]com